 Line 11b.
 Enter the effective interest rate for the prior plan year, as reported on line 5 of the Schedule SB for the prior plan year, in the space provided.
 Enter the rate to the nearest .01% (e.g., 6.35%).

-Enter the product of that rate and the amount reported on line 11a.
-However, if the valuation date is not the first day of the plan year, report the amount of interest (at the rate reported on this line 11b) for the period between the prior year's valuation date and the end of the prior plan year.
+In column (b), enter the sum of (1) the product of the prior year's actual rate of return (from line 10) and the present value of excess contributions reported on line 38b for the prior year, and (2) the product of the effective interest rate in line 11b and the excess (if any) of the amount reported on line 38b for the prior year over the amount reported on line 38b for the prior year.